Hauptinhalt

 collapse all

-Short-time Fourier transform, returned as a matrix.
+Short-time Fourier transform (STFT) output, returned as a matrix.
 Time increases across the columns of s and frequency increases down the rows, starting from zero.

 • If x is a signal of length Nx, then s has k columns, where

-• If x is real and nfft is even, then s has (nfft/2 + 1) rows.
+• If x is real-valued and freqSpec is even, then s has (freqSpec/2 + 1) rows.

-• If x is real and nfft is odd, then s has (nfft + 1)/2 rows.
+• If x is real-valued and freqSpec is odd, then s has (freqSpec + 1)/2 rows.

-• If x is complex-valued, then s has nfft rows.
+• If x is complex-valued, then s has freqSpec rows.

 Note

-When freqrange is set to "onesided", spectrogram outputs the s values in the positive Nyquist range and does not conserve the total power.
+If you set freqRange to "onesided", spectrogram outputs the s values in the positive Nyquist range and does not conserve the total power.

 Power spectral density (PSD) or power spectrum, returned as a matrix.

-• If x is real and freqrange is left unspecified or set to "onesided", then ps contains the one-sided modified periodogram estimate of the PSD or power spectrum of each segment.
+• If x is real-valued and you do not specify freqRange or set it to "onesided", then ps contains the one-sided modified periodogram estimate of the PSD or power spectrum of each segment.
 The function multiplies the power by 2 at all frequencies except 0 and the Nyquist frequency to conserve the total power.

-• If x is complex-valued or if freqrange is set to "twosided" or "centered", then ps contains the two-sided modified periodogram estimate of the PSD or power spectrum of each segment.
+• If x is complex-valued or if you set freqRange to "twosided" or "centered", then ps contains the two-sided modified periodogram estimate of the PSD or power spectrum of each segment.

-• If you specify a vector of normalized frequencies in w or a vector of cyclical frequencies in f, then ps contains the modified periodogram estimate of the PSD or power spectrum of each segment evaluated at the input frequencies.
+• If you specify a vector of normalized frequencies or cyclical frequencies in freqSpec, then ps contains the modified periodogram estimate of the PSD or power spectrum of each segment evaluated at the input frequencies.

 Center-of-energy frequencies and times, returned as matrices of the same size as the short-time Fourier transform.
 If you do not specify a sample rate, then the elements of fc are returned as normalized frequencies.